DIGITAL DIRECTORIES LIMITED

 1.1 We are Digital Directories Limited, a limited company registered in England with registered address at 125 Kingsway, London, United Kingdom, WC2B 6NH and registered number 11544560 (referred to as “we“, “us“, or the “Company”).

-- providing a platform through which people (each a “Client”) can access information concerning Lawyers and make contact with them; and
+- providing a platform through which people (each a “Client”) can access information concerning Lawyers or Firms and make contact with them; and

-- facilitating an introduction between Clients and Lawyers (together “Users”, referred to as Users, or “you”).
+- facilitating an introduction between Clients and Lawyers or Firms (together “Users”, referred to as Users, or “you”).

 1.3 These Terms of Service apply to the use of the Website by Users.